-Here a video of how to use the right and best hardwood cleaner to rejuvenate your hardwood floor.
+Here is my favorite a video of how to use the right and best hardwood cleaner to rejuvenate your hardwood floor.

-Here are some preventive measures that can make laminate flooring shiner for longer:
+Here are some preventive measures that can help in making laminate floors shine for longer:

 - Use a good vacuum cleaner regularly to remove dust and dirt particles especially if you have kids and pets or high traffic on your floor.

-- Use microfiber mop with right cleaning products to maintain shine organically and prevent dull look on your floor.
+- Use a microfiber mop with the right cleaning products to maintain shine organically and prevent a dull look on your floor.

 - Wipe any accidental spills immediately because laminate is water-resistant but not waterproof.
 Use a clean towel or dry microfiber mop to wipe the spill.
 This will go a long way in preventing black and white water stains on the floor.

-- Never use abrasive cleaning chemicals on your laminate floor, they will leave it dull than clean
+- Never use harsh chemicals on your laminate floor, they will leave it dull than clean.

 - Avoid using polish and wax on your laminate flooring.
 It will leave the sticky floor after mopping and dull floors.